Inlägg

 Bild

 Creating Digital Art Using 2D Fourier Transforms Creating Digital Art Using 2D Fourier Transforms By Gustaf Ullman Introduction Digital art can explore concepts and techniques rooted in mathematics.
 One such method involves the use of two-dimensional Fourier transforms to create intricate and randomized patterns.
-This article outlines how to generate "lumpy" spatial frequency images in CMY (cyan, magenta, yellow) using a simple mathematical framework.
-Method The process begins with a radially symmetric function, such as: f(r) = A exp(-br) where r is the radial distance from the center of the image, A is the amplitude, and b controls the frequency distribution.
-This function is then assigned a random phase for each pixel, sampled uniformly between 0 and 2π.
-After applying a 2D Fourier transform to the resulting function, the output image exhibits a "lumpy" pattern, with spatial frequencies distri...
+This article outlines how to generate "lumpy" images in CMY (cyan, magenta, yellow) using a simple spectral construction.
+Method The process begins by specifying a radially symmetric amplitude profile in the spatial-frequency domain , for example: f(r) = A exp(-br) where r is the radial frequency (distance from the center in the Fourier plane), A is an amplitude scale, and b controls how quickly the spectrum decays with frequency.
+Next, assign a random phase to each Fourier coefficient, sampled uniformly in [0, 2π) , and form a complex spectrum F(k) = f(|k|) · exp(iφ(k)) where...